Developer onboarding

 1. Creating a Graph Explorer account.

-To use The Graph’s Hosted Service, you need an account in The Graph Explorer.
+To use Subgraph Studio, you need an account in The Graph Explorer.
 Signing up is a seamless process as you can use your Github account.

 2. Storing the Access Token.